THE LIFE OF ABRAHAM

 When Abraham came out unharmed, Haran declared himself on Abraham's side and chose to be likewise thrown into the furnace, and he was burnt to death.
 Abraham, on the other band, whom God" had so wonderfully saved from the fire, was acclaimed by all the people, and they were ready to worship him.
 But Abraham told them to worship God, who had saved him from the burning furnace, and that he himself was nothing but a human being.
 Nimrod was greatly afraid of Abraham.
 He gave him many precious gifts, among them Eliezer, a member of the king's household, who became Abraham's trusted servant and friend.
 Abraham, and his remaining brother Nahor, married two sisters, their nieces, the daughters of their brother Haran.
 Nahor married Milkah, and Abraham married Yiskah, better known as Sarai, (later-Sarah).

 Two years later, Nimrod had a strange dream and once again his counselors interpreted it to mean that as long as Abraham lived, his kingdom would be in danger.
 Nimrod, who had been worried about Abraham all the time, decided to try again to kill him and sent men to capture him.
-Fortunately, Eliezer learned of the plot and informed Abraham in good time.
+Fortunately, Eliezer learned of the plot and informed Abraham in time.
 Abraham, with his band of followers, numbering over 300, fled to Noah.
 About a month later, his father Terah came to visit him there.
 Abraham persuaded him to give up his idolatry.
 He pointed out to him, moreover, that his life was also in danger, for Nimrod would not spare him.
 So Terah gave up his high position at Nimrod's court and decided to go with Abraham to the land of Canaan, where they would be free to worship God, out of reach of Nimrod.

 Thus Terah, his son Abraham and his wife Sarai, and Lot, Haran's son, and all their household left Ur of the Chaldees in Babylon and set out for Canaan.
 On the way, they came to Charan, where Nahor lived, found it a good place, and stayed there.

 Three years later, when Abraham was 55 years old, God appeared to Abraham and told him to take his wife and household and go on to Canaan.
-This Abraham did, and he stayed there 15 years.
+Abraham did, and he stayed there for 15 years.
 At this time, when Abraham was 70 years old, God made a covenant with him, and soon afterward Abraham returned to Charan, where he stayed for five years.
 Then, once again God appeared to Abraham and told him to leave his father's home and native land for good, and go to the land of Canaan.
 This time, Lot his nephew (and brother-in-law) accompanied him.
 Terah died in Charan, and Nahor remained there with his family.

 Thus, at the age of 75, Abraham came to dwell in the land of Canaan, the land which God had promised him to be the chosen land for his children as an everlasting inheritance.